s04/hugo-gh-pages-guide/README.md

 7. Hosting Hugo on Github pages follow the official guide here: https://gohugo.io/hosting-and-deployment/hosting-on-github/

+- Since this guide doesn't assume you put hugo site at your root, the default action from github pages won't work and neither will the hugo guide actions.
+You need to adjust the source path where hugo is build.
+To do this view the "env: \n\t hugo_root:" parameter in the "adjusted_hugo_deploy.yaml"

 ## DO NOT FORGET TO ADD cname OF YOUR WEBSITE TO A FILED CALLED CNAME FILE AND PUT IT IN YOUR HUGO ROOT FOLDER (not the root of the github repo, they may not be the same)